 You can make the Spatzle from scratch or get them packaged from our shop at LoveGermanFood.com.
 The best Spätzle are for sure the ones from the Swabian Alb, the company Bechtle makes very good ones and we are lucky that they import to America.

-about 1/4 l cold water or mineral water
+about 1/4 liter cold, purified water or mineral water

 2 big onions

-300 g grated cheese (Emmenthaler, Gouda, any cheese which melts easily but not processed cheese)
+300 g grated cheese (Emmenthaler or Gruyere cheese or Swiss cheese, basically any cheese that melts easily but not processed cheese)

 water with some salt